Skip to main content

 Program Start Dates

-We run several rounds of the program each year, offered in two formats to suit different needs and locations.
-You can attend in person at our North Adelaide clinic or join online from anywhere in Australia.
-Each program round runs for 8 weeks.
-Upcoming program details for 2025 and 2026 are outlined below.
+We run several rounds of the program each year, offered in two formats to support different preferences and locations.
+Participants may attend in person at our North Adelaide clinic or join online from anywhere in Australia.
+Each round runs for eight weeks.
+Program dates for 2026 are listed below.

 2026